RATIONALE TO THE OVERALL THEME

 Each session is limited to 15-20 participants.
-If you wish to apply to attend the programme, please complete and return this brief application form to Ms. Juliette Becker at email@example.com.
+If you wish to apply to attend the programme, please complete and return this brief online application form.

 Since the launch of the Education for All (EFA) goals, adopted within the Dakar Framework of Action at the World Education Forum in 2000, considerable political and social commitment have been harnessed to support this global education initiative.
 Countries have galvanised significant human and capital resources both nationally and internationally in achieving these goals.

 Soon afterwards, in 2005, IAU began to advocate for greater inclusion of higher education in EFA, both at the national and international levels.
 The IAU has strong reasons to believe that higher education, as a sector, indeed has much to contribute to achieving EFA: